-On November 28, 2017, a day before the full group of 130 Summit participants gathered for the Global Voices internal community meetings in Colombo, Sri Lanka, 40-plus staff members–newsroom editors, Translation Managers, project members and core staff–got together for a day of reflections, brainstorming on our future, and team-building exercises.
+On November 28, 2017, a day before 130 GVers gathered for our internal community meetings in Colombo, Sri Lanka, newsroom editors, Translation Managers, and project leads got together for a day of reflections, brainstorms for our future, and team-building.

 - Discussion on GV values (our contribution to making things better worldwide)

 - Discussion on our target audience (in terms of size and localization)

 - Is there a GV bubble?

 - How (can we) make GV even more in touch with grassroots movements?